bertan-karacora/useful-scripts-and-configs-for-ubuntu/README.md

-# Useful scripts and configs for my setup at the AIS group at the University of Bonn
+# Useful scripts and configs for ubuntu

 A collection of useful scripts and configs.